developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/process/index.md

 **The Basic Format Process Plug-in** allows DataWedge to add a prefix and/or a suffix to captured data before passing it to an Output Plug-in.
 It also permits the insertion of TAB and ENTER keystrokes as well as conversion of data to hex.
 For example, if the acquired barcode data is 012345, this option would cause the hex equivalent data of 30**31**32**33**34**35** to be sent.

-**The Advanced Format Process Plug-in** allows for acquired data to be customized  to suit any requirement based on a set of complex rules containing individual or multiple criteria and actions.
-For more information, please see the [Advanced Data Formatting Guide](../advanced).

 ## SimulScan Input